 Hydrangeas are fantastic because they have such beautiful flowers.
-If you’re looking for a plant that will add some color to your garden beds, then you’ll be very pleased with hydrangeas.
+If you’re looking for a plant that will add some color to your garden beds, you’ll be very pleased with these plants.

 Most people love caring for these shrubs because they’re pretty low-maintenance, all things considered.
 This doesn’t mean that things can’t go wrong, though.

-Keep reading to learn more about hydrangeas and why they might start dropping leaves.
+Keep reading to learn more about hydrangeas and leaf drop.
 Hopefully, this will allow you to turn things around and do a better job of caring for them.

 1 – Not Watering the Plant Enough

 Not watering the plant enough could be the cause of the leaves dropping.
 When you don’t water these shrubs as much as you’re supposed to, they’re going to start showing signs that they aren’t well.

 First, you’ll start to see the leaves start to turn yellow.
 Eventually, this is going to cause them to start to wilt.

 If things keep going poorly, the leaves will just fall off entirely.
 You need to water these plants enough in order for them to live and thrive.